sc0v0ne/LearnAI/ml/dimensionality_reduction.md

 Not all data sets can be used for Principal Component Analysis.
 It must be ensured that the data are approximately normally distributed and interval-scaled such as an interval between two numerical values always has the same spacing.

 For example, dates are interval scaled since from 01.01.1980 to 01.01.1981 the time interval is the same as from 01.01.2020 to 01.01.2021 (leap years excluded).
-In fact, interval scaling must be judged by the user himself and cannot be detected by standardized, statistical tests.
+In fact, interval scaling must be judged by the user himself and cannot be detected by standardized statistical tests.

 ---------